 - For SMEs, the picture is similar with 49% of SMEs being fully or partially covered in the event of NatCat, while 33% of SMEs noted not being covered at all.
-Again, the situation at Member State level is heterogeneous, for example only 8% of French SMEs reported not being covered, but as many as 62% of Romanian and 64% of Latvian SMEs reported not being covered. - In the event of NatCat, many European consumers (22%) reported being unsure about the coverage in their policies, confirming that exclusions and lack of clarity thereof continue to remain a problem. - EIOPA's study on consumers' experience shows that NatCat insurance is mostly bought in a bundle.
+Again, the situation at Member State level is heterogeneous, for example only 8% of French SMEs reported not being covered, but as many as 62% of Romanian and 64% of Latvian SMEs reported not being covered. - 1.7.
+In the event of NatCat, many European consumers (22%) reported being unsure about the coverage in their policies, confirming that clarity in coverage and exclusions and more broadly clarity in policy wording and lack of clarity thereof continue to remain a problem.
+EIOPA's study on consumers' experience shows that NatCat insurance is mostly bought in a bundle.
 Namely, most survey respondents who reported having NatCat coverage, bought coverage as part of their home insurance (77%) or together with their mortgage (15%).
 Only 8% purchased it independently. - 1.8.
 Overall, as part of these two studies, EIOPA identified a number of barriers and drivers which from a demand side perspective limit uptake.